 The Paris Agreement contribution cycle is designed around a cycle of action (NDCs and their implementation) and reflection (the Global Stocktake (GST)).
-The GST is designed to assess progress against the global temperature goal of the Paris Agreement contained in its Article 2 (as well as other goals).
+The GST is designed to assess progress against the long-term goals of the Paris Agreement contained in Article 2 (as well as other goals).
 Article 4.9 obliges countries to take the assessment of the GST into account when communicating their next NDC.
 If global ambition is too low, each country should aim to address this in their next NDC.
 This provision requires countries to report on HOW they have taken the GST into account.
 Countries should therefore provide information on how they have considered this when determining their NDC targets.
-Until the first GST in 2023, countries cannot take this into account, but in their 2020 NDC updates, they can take into account the NDC synthesis paper produced by the UNFCCC Secretariat, which does show that global ambition is very likely to be inadequate to meet the Paris Agreement temperature goal, and also the conclusions of the 2017-18 Talanoa Dialogue, which served the function of a "proto-GST".
+Until the first GST in 2023, countries cannot take this into account, but in their 2020 NDC updates, they can take into account the NDC synthesis paper produced by the UNFCCC Secretariat, which does show that global ambition is very likely to "...be inadequate to keep global warming to well below 2 °C above preindustrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above pre-industrial levels", and also the conclusions of the 2017-18 Talanoa Dialogue, which served the function of a "proto-GST".
 Since the GST will rely on a similar synthesis paper to the Secretariat's initial paper, countries should consider this in a similar way when drafting their NDCs / NDC updates.

-Yes

-The country has included an account of how the most recent GST has been taken into account, or the how the UNFCCC Secretariat's NDC synthesis paper has been taken into account.
+Yes The country has included an account of how the most recent GST has been taken into account, or the how the UNFCCC Secretariat's NDC synthesis paper has been taken into account.
+No No information provided.

-No

-No information provided.